Porsche Macan Review 2025: Price, specs & boot space

 Cons

-"If you want your sporty SUV to be as sporty as it can possibly be, the Porsche Macan is the only choice.
-It drives with a level of polish that no rival can even come close to matching, making it terrifically enjoyable and hugely desirable.
+"If you want your SUV to be as sporty as it can possibly be, the Porsche Macan is the only choice.
+It drives with a level of polish that no rival comes close to matching, making it terrifically enjoyable and hugely desirable.
 You do pay penalties in terms of practicality and standard equipment, though."

-There's plenty of manufacturers jumping on the small SUV bandwagon so you'd be forgiven for thinking this is just a bid to cash in on the success of luxury SUVs.
-Our Porsche Macan review tells you everything you need to know about the Macan and why it's much more than a baby Cayenne.
+There are plenty of manufacturers in the small SUV throng, so you'd be forgiven for thinking the Porsche Macan is just another of those luxury SUVs.
+Our Porsche Macan review tells you everything you need to know about the firm's smaller SUV and why it's much more than a baby Cayenne

-Whatever the case, it doesn’t stop the Macan being a proper Porsche.
+Before anyone thinks it, the Macan is a proper Porsche.
 As we’ll discover, the Macan isn’t perfect by any means, but at doing the things that Porsche is famous for, it’s pretty much flawless.

 Obviously, there’s one area above all others where a Porsche has to deliver, and that’s in how it drives.
-And on that score, the Macan is nothing short of sublime.
+On that score, the Macan is nothing short of sublime.

 It displays physics-defying levels of body control when you change direction, and with massive grip and wonderful balance from a rear-biased four-wheel drive system, it’ll simply drive away from any rival along a twisty road, putting a broad grin on your face as it does so.
 Even better is the steering, which just like all the best Porsches, immerses you in the action every step of the way.

-What’s more the ride is comfortable enough for family car duties, and refinement is good enough to make long stints at the wheel an absolute pleasure.
-All the engines punch hard, with more and more punch as you progress up the range, so performance levels are easily worthy of the Porsche badge.
+What’s more the ride is comfortable for family car duties, and refinement is good enough to make long stints at the wheel an absolute pleasure.
+All the engines punch hard, with greater punch as you progress up the range, so performance levels are easily worthy of the Porsche badge.
 All in all, this thing isn’t just great to drive by SUV standards, it’s great to drive by any standard.

-The other area in which a Porsche must dazzle is quality: after all, if you’re going to pay so much for a car, you want it to feel worth it.
+The other area in which a Porsche must dazzle is quality.
+If you’re going to pay so much for a car, you want it to feel worth it.
 The Macan might be one of Porsche’s most affordable models, but it doesn’t feel like a poor relation, with a sumptuously trimmed and substantially built interior.

 In fairness, there are a fair few areas in which the Porsche Macan isn’t quite so dazzling.
-As we’ve said, it’s pricey compared with most rivals, and most of those rivals are considerably roomier, considerably more practical and considerably better equipped, particularly when it comes to safety (automatic emergency braking isn’t provided as standard, which defies belief at this money).
+As we’ve said, it’s pricey compared with most rivals, and many of those rivals are considerably roomier, considerably more practical, and considerably better equipped, particularly when it comes to safety.

-However, if the areas that are important to you are the areas in which the Macan does well, or you simply want to know that your family SUV is the sharpest-driving SUV on the face of the planet, the Porsche Macan is your only choice.
+However, if the areas that are important to you are those in which the Macan does well, or you simply want to know that your family SUV is the sharpest-driving SUV on the face of the planet, the Porsche Macan is your only choice.

 heycar has 1000s of used cars for sale, including a wide range of Porsche Macans for sale.